Spending target: Unknown

 The largest contributors to the PAC in 2016 were retired media executive Fred Eychaner, who gave $11 million, and Paloma Partners hedge fund executive Donald Sussman, who gave $10 million.
 Behind them were billionaire hedge fund managers James Simons and George Soros, who donated more than $2 million apiece.

 A number of labor unions also chipped in large sums.
 The Laborers Union gave more than $1.9 million; the American Federation of State, County & Municipal Employees gave nearly $1.5 million; and the International Brotherhood of Electrical Workers gave $1.4 million.

-As of April 2018, the House Majority PAC had spent $855,000 in independent expenditures for the 2018 election cycle.
-About half of that sum, $421,000, went toward opposing Republican Karen Handel in the special election to fill a House seat in Georgia left vacant by former Health and Human Services Secretary Tom Price.
+Last year, the super PAC spent $421,000 opposing Republican Karen Handel in the special election to fill a House seat in Georgia left vacant by former Health and Human Services Secretary Tom Price.
 The super PAC spent an additional $230,000 supporting Handel’s Democratic opponent, Jon Ossoff, who lost the race.

-During this election cycle, the super PAC’s largest contributor, as of April 2018, was George Marcus, founder and chairman of the real estate company Marcus & Millichap, who had donated $2.5 million.
-Eychaner had given the group another $2 million, and Sussman had given another $1.75 million.
+During this election cycle, the super PAC’s largest contributor, as of September, was Sussman, who so far has donated nearly $5 million.
+Eychaner has given the super PAC $4 million, and Simons gave more than $3 million.
+George Marcus, founder and chairman of the real estate company Marcus & Millichap, has donated $3.5 million.